Skip to content

 Mushrooms

 Some mushrooms grown in ultraviolet light contribute vitamin D2 (ergocalciferol).
 Brands containing vitamin D will be marked as such since many types of mushrooms are grown in the dark and therefore will not be considered a vitamin D source.
-Find a brand grown in light for ~400 IU vitamin D in 3 ounces of diced mushrooms.
+Find a brand grown in light for ~400 IU of vitamin D in 3 ounces of diced mushrooms.

-Fortified Milks (dairy and non-dairy)
+Fortified milk (dairy and non-dairy)

 Fortified orange juice